openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

     conda activate <your_environment_name>

 Replace <your_environment_name> with the name of your Conda environment.
-Once reactivated, you can proceed with linking the OpenVINO™ libraries, making sure all the necessary environment variables are properly set.
+Once you have reactivated your Conda environment, make sure that all the necessary environment variables are properly set and proceed with linking the OpenVINO libraries.

 Uninstalling OpenVINO™ Runtime
 ###########################################################